-The Pura Vida study abroad experience happens during winter break in San Ramon and Palmares, Costa Rica.
-Students and faculty from a variety of disciplines take on a community project while exloring the corners and culture of this fascinating blue-collar regional center in Alejuela province.
+The Pura Vida Learning Abroad experience happens during winter break in San Ramon and Palmares, Costa Rica.
+Students and faculty from a variety of disciplines take on a community project while exploring the corners and culture of this fascinating blue-collar regional center in Alejuela province.

 We'll pursue our academic projects by day, share our learning at night, and together take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee, and Manuel San Antonio Park on the Pacific coast.

 Visit the Pura Vida website for details and to apply to the program.

 "At the suggestion of a CMGT alumnus, Dustin Dresser (CCE '08), who lived and worked in San Ramon (and subsequently married a tica), I started the program in 2014 with six construction management students.
 Dustin had started an agency, CostaRicaFrika, connecting international students with local cultural immersion programs and had connections to potential organizations we could serve.
 We worked with a small, local rural development agency developing a proposal (design/cost/schedule) for converting an abandoned police station into a center for computer training for local residents of Piedades Norte.
 Though the project was never built, the success of that initiative for both the student experience and the benefit to agencies of need became the model for subsequent programs.